-The Belvedere Garden are located in a suburb of Vienna Austria.
+The Belvedere Garden is located in a suburb of Vienna Austria.
 The complex consists of an Upper Belvedere and a Lower Belvedere.
 The Belvedere palace and gardens were built during a period of Hapsburg rule.
 The Hapsburg’s were responsible for a period of extensive construction in Vienna.
 At the time, Vienna was the Imperial Capital of the Austrian Empire.
 The building was completed around 1723 and the Belvedere Gardens were opened.
 There are a contemporary art museum and another gallery which displays a permanent collection of Austrian art.
 The Palace and Belvedere Gardens were designed by Bavarian garden designer Dominique Girard.
 The Gardens follow a concept that copies the French design of arranged trees and hedges, sculpture, fountains and cascades.
 Tours are available for those wanting to visit the inside of the Belvedere.

 Family Travel Tips: Belvedere Garden is great for the whole family.
 Our kids enjoyed the sculptures, waterfalls and maze like hedges.
 Marley enjoyed drawing as you can see!
 Belvedere Garden is also good on the family budget as it costs nothing for entry to gardens.